 To help manage all of Camp Ripley's resources, a GIS (Geographic Information System) has been implemented on site.
 GIS helps answer questions for Camp Ripley staff such as where are appropriate locations for sustainable training sites, what areas on camp are protected because of historic value, what habitat types have radio collared wildlife been occupying, etc. Another useful aspect of Camp Ripley's GIS is the capability to create specific, professional map products customized for the immediate needs of customers and staff.

 Camp Ripley substitutes as an environmental classroom for local schools and students.
 For many years, students from local schools have trekked to Camp Ripley to learn about protection and managing the environment.
 More recently students have had the opportunity to pair up with local staff and participate in daily work activities.
 The concept is popularly referred to as the "Shadow Program".
-Camp Ripley is also utilized by college and university students to gain experience through a variety of opportunities from access to data for analysis projects, to discipline specific hands-on experience, as well as Graduate and Doctorate level research projects.
+Camp Ripley is also utilized by college and university students to gain experience through a variety of opportunities from access to data for analysis projects, to discipline specific hands-on experience, as well as Graduate-level research projects.
 These programs are designed to give students real life, on-the-job experience in a field that is interesting to them.
 It exposes the students to activities that cannot be simulated in a traditional classroom setting.
 What could be a better place to learn about the environment than a 53,000 acre laboratory?

 Camp Ripley is proud of becoming a leader in our environmentally conscious community.
 Making constant use of updated technology combined with a caring, well educated staff, has allowed Camp Ripley to maintain its excellence in environmental stewardship.